Do You Get A Sharp, Stabbing Pain In Your Knee That Comes And Goes

 What about those patellar tendon straps?
 Do they work?

 Patellar tendon straps can help take the edge off the pain if you have patellar tendonitis.
-They relieve stretch on the attachment point of the patellar tendon below the knee, and thus they help temporarily, but they don't fix the main problem.
+They relieve stretch on the attachment point of the patellar tendon below the knee, and thus they help temporarily.
+Unfortunately, they don't fix the main problem.
 If the quadriceps muscles are still stiff, the pain will eventually come back.
 Keep reading to learn how to relieve pain on the front of the knee.